Riggstadt/Photodiode_Amplifier/WORKFLOW.md

 | $C_{D}$ @ VR = 0V   | 15     | pF      |

 The parameters have the following meanings:
--  $f_{max}$ is the maximum frequency where the wavefrom should have no significant distortion
+-  $f_{max}$ is the maximum frequency where the waveform should have no significant distortion
 -   $I_{SC}$ is the shortcircuit current of the photodiode QSD2030F from ONSEMI
 -   $V_{O(max)}$ is the maximum output voltage swing
 -   $C_{D}$ is the photodiode capacitance